וַאֲהַבְתֶּ֖ם אֶת־הַגֵּ֑ר

 Yitro

-A learned priest who had explored all the deities known to man at the time, Jethro, Moses’ father-in-law, joined the Nation of Israel in the desert, proclaiming, “Now I know that G‑d is greater than all the gods" Exodus 18:11
+A learned priest who had explored all the deities known to man at the time.
+Yitro, Moses’ father-in-law, joined the Nation of Israel in the desert, proclaiming, “Now I know that G‑d is greater than all the gods" Exodus 18:11

 Onkelos